Repeated game: Finitely repeated games

 Repeated games allow for the study of the interaction between immediate gains and long-term incentives.
 A finitely repeated game is a game in which the same one-shot stage game is played repeatedly over a number of discrete time periods, or rounds.
 Each time period is indexed by 0 < t ≤ T where T is the total number of periods.
 A player's final payoff is the sum of their payoffs from each round.

 For those repeated games with a fixed and known number of time periods, if the stage game has a unique Nash equilibrium, then the repeated game has a unique subgame perfect Nash equilibrium strategy profile of playing the stage game equilibrium in each round.
 This can be deduced through backward induction.
 The unique stage game Nash equilibrium must be played in the last round regardless of what happened in earlier rounds.
 Knowing this, players have no incentive to deviate from the unique stage game Nash equilibrium in the second-to-last round, and so on this logic is applied back to the first round of the game.
-This ‘unraveling’ of a game from its endpoint can be observed in the Chainstore paradox.
+This ‘unravelling’ of a game from its endpoint can be observed in the Chainstore paradox.

 If the stage game has more than one Nash equilibrium, the repeated game may have multiple subgame perfect Nash equilibria.
 While a Nash equilibrium must be played in the last round, the presence of multiple equilibria introduces the possibility of reward and punishment strategies that can be used to support deviation from stage game Nash equilibria in earlier rounds.

 Finitely repeated games with an unknown or indeterminate number of time periods, on the other hand, are regarded as if they were an infinitely repeated game.
 It is not possible to apply backward induction to these games.